cheung31/streamhub-gallery/README.md

 Coverflow
 ![Coverflow Gallery View](http://i.imgur.com/AC8dxxW.png)

+### Number of Visible Content Slides

+By default, 3 content items will appear to before/after the focused content item.
+If you wish to adjust the number of visible adjacent items, specifiy the ```numVisible``` option for the ```GalleryView``` constructor.

+    var view = new GalleryView({
+        el: document.getElementById("myGallery"),
+        numVisible: 8 // Eight visible items to the before/after the active content view });

 ## Local Development

 Instead of using a built version of streamhub-gallery from Livefyre's CDN, you may wish to fork, develop on the repo locally, or include it in your existing JavaScript application.